son-link/PQMusic/README.md

 ### AUR:

-If you use Arch Linux, Manjaro, or other Arch Linux base distributions, you can install yhe official package from [AUR](https://aur.archlinux.org/packages/pqmusic)
+If you use Arch Linux, Manjaro, or other Arch Linux base distributions, you can install the official package from [AUR](https://aur.archlinux.org/packages/pqmusic)

 For example: `yay -S pqmusic`